-Constipation occurs when stools are difficult to pass.
-Some people are overly concerned with the frequency of their bowel movements, because they have been taught that a healthy person has a bowel movement every day.
-This is not true.
+Constipation means having a hard time passing stools and passing fewer stools.
+Some people are overly concerned with how often they have bowel movements.
+That's because they've been taught that a healthy person has a bowel movement every day.
+But this isn't true.
 Most people pass stools anywhere from 3 times a day to 3 times a week.
-If your stools are soft and pass easily, you are not constipated.
+If your stools are soft and pass easily, you aren't constipated.

 Constipation may occur with cramping and pain in the rectum caused by the strain of trying to pass hard, dry stools.
 You may have some bloating and nausea.
-You may also have small amounts of bright red blood on the stool or on the toilet tissue, caused by bleeding hemorrhoids or a slight tearing of the anus (anal fissure) as the stool is pushed through the anus.
-This should stop when the constipation is controlled.
+You may also have small amounts of bright red blood on the stool or on the toilet tissue.
+This is caused by bleeding hemorrhoids or a slight tearing of the anus (anal fissure) as the stool is pushed through the anus.
+It should stop when the constipation is controlled.

 Lack of fiber is a common cause of constipation.
 Other causes include:

 Constipation is sometimes caused by poor muscle tone in the pelvic area (outlet delay).
-Excessive straining, needing manual pressure on the vaginal wall, or feelings of incomplete emptying may be a symptom of this type of constipation.
+Straining too much, needing manual pressure on the vaginal wall, or feelings of incomplete emptying may be a symptom of this type of constipation.
 Outlet delay constipation is caused by:

 Constipation is more common in people older than 65.
-People in this age group are more likely to have poor dietary habits and increased medicine use.
-Older adults also often have decreased muscular activity of the intestinal tract, which increases the time it takes for stool to move through the intestines.
+People in this age group are more likely to have poor dietary habits and take more medicines.
+Older adults also often have less muscular activity of the intestinal tract.
+This increases the time it takes for stool to move through the intestines.
 Physical problems, such as arthritis, may make sitting on the toilet uncomfortable or painful.